verbb/formie/docs/developers/custom-integration/overview.md

 `IntegrationFormSettings` can contain plain arrays, `IntegrationField` instances, and `IntegrationCollection` instances.
 Email marketing integrations often return lists, each with its own fields.

+## Integration Option Sources

+If your integration caches selectable provider fields, you can expose them as dynamic option lists for Dropdown, Radio and Checkboxes fields.
+Declare sources in `defineOptionSources()` on the integration class.

+See [Option Sources](/developers/custom-integration/option-sources) for storage shapes, builder labels, testing, and examples from Mailchimp and CRM integrations.

 ```php
 use verbb\formie\models\IntegrationCollection;
 use verbb\formie\models\IntegrationField;